Taking photos

 What to tell the patient about this method

-We have used this method on many hundreds of patients in the last few years.
-At first some patients were amused but now it is such an essential part of our practice that we wouldn't think of choosing a remedy until the patients' miasm (as assessed by facial diagnosis) had been determined.
+This method has been tested and used as a clinical diagnosis since 1999.
+HFA is such an essential part of our practice that we wouldn’t think of choosing a remedy until the patients’ miasm (as assessed by facial analysis) had been determined.
 Photos are generally taken after the consultation has finished but as part of the introduction to the consultation the following is a recommended explanation.

-"In this clinic we use facial diagnosis to determine your genetic pre-disposition to disease.
-After all of your symptoms have been described to me I will be taking some photos of your face and analyzing your facial structure through the computer.
+“In this clinic we use facial diagnosis to determine your specialised response to illness and which remedies will work with your defence mechanism and immune system.
+After all of your symptoms have been described, I will be taking some photos of your face and analyzing your facial structure through a set of photos.
 This is similar to the way an iridologist looks into the eye for information.
-This information helps me to determine the homœopathic genetic group you below to and is important in my remedy choice for you."
+This information helps me to determine the Homeopathic stress response group you below to and is important in my remedy choice for you.”

 Cosmetic surgery